GodTM/CompetitiveCoding/README.md

 # CompetitiveCoding
-Sample Solutions for all The Problems given on HackerEarth, HackerRank, and CodeForces.
-The Codeforces solutions are divided into different folder depending upon the difficulty levels (A-G) in ascending order.
+Sample Solutions for the problems given on HackerEarth and CodeForces.
+CodeForces divides the problems into ascending order of difficulty (A - G) .
+Currently, this repository only contains solutions to problems in (A-C) subdivision.